ATI TEAS Science Test Practice (2025)

 • The fourth group is a control group.

-Question 9 – measurements and tools:
+TEAS Science Sample Question 14 – measurements and tools:

 During a lab lesson, a chemistry student was asked to transfer exactly 2 milliliters of a solution from a test tube that contains 20 milliliters of the solution to another test tube.
 Which of the following tools should the student use?